therealshaheer11-glithc/ATML-Assignment-1/README.md

   analysis, and artifact identities are indexed in the [Task 4 results guide](task4/results/README.md).

-## Authorship and attribution
+## Attribution

-ChatGPT/Codex was used for implementation support, debugging, verification, and technical-documentation organization.
-The student reviewed the implementation, conducted the experiments, and is responsible for the final report, analysis, and interpretation.
+ChatGPT/Codex was used as a coding assistant for implementation support, debugging, testing, verification, and repository documentation.
+The student reviewed and is responsible for every submitted line of code and for the execution of all experiments.

-External code, pretrained weights, research papers, and reference implementations are credited in the relevant task guides and protocol documents.
+Materially reused external code, pretrained models, research papers, and reference implementations are identified in the relevant task guides and protocol documents.
+The PDF report is written independently by the student without generative AI, as required by the assignment.